envoyproxy/gateway/site/content/en/latest/user/security/mutual-tls.md

 title: "Mutual TLS: External Clients to the Gateway"
 ---

-This guide demonstates how mutual TLS can be achieved between external clients and the Gateway.
+This guide demonstrates how mutual TLS can be achieved between external clients and the Gateway.
 The guide uses a self-signed CA, so it should be used for testing and demonstration purposes only.

 ## Prerequisites